apache/spark/docs/apache-airflow/lineage.rst

 .. note:: Operators can add inlets and outlets automatically if the operator supports it.

 In the example DAG task ``run_this`` (task_id=``run_me_first``) is a BashOperator that takes 3 inlets: ``CAT1``, ``CAT2``, ``CAT3``, that are
 generated from a list.
-Note that ``execution_date`` is a templated field and will be rendered when the task is running.
+Note that ``data_interval_start`` is a templated field and will be rendered when the task is running.

 .. note:: Behind the scenes Airflow prepares the lineage metadata as part of the ``pre_execute`` method of a task.
 When the task
           has finished execution ``post_execute`` is called and lineage metadata is pushed into XCOM.
 Thus if you are creating